benwould/rent-v-buy/README.md

-        -DownPayment, percentage shown from the the above Mortgage options -Loan Amount, which is calculated from the total loan subtract the downpayment -Interest Rate, is pulled from a database of current average rates for each Mortgage option -Loan Duration, determined by the loan term and displated in Months -Monthly Taxes, pulled from our dataset and calculated for home price -Total Monthly Payment, calculated from Loan Amount, Loan Duration and Interest -Total Cost of Loan, creates a sum of all costs for the loan duration
+        -DownPayment, percentage shown from the the above Mortgage options -Loan Amount, which is calculated from the total loan subtract the downpayment -Interest Rate, is pulled from a database of current average rates for each Mortgage option -Loan Duration, determined by the loan term and displayed in Months -Monthly Taxes, pulled from our dataset and calculated for home price -Total Monthly Payment, calculated from Loan Amount, Loan Duration and Interest -Total Cost of Loan, creates a sum of all costs for the loan duration